demisto/content/Packs/HashiCorpTerraform/Integrations/HashiCorpTerraform/README.md

 ### terraform-runs-list

 ***
-List Runs in a Workspace.
+List runs in a workspace.

 #### Base Command